cycynyny/cycynyny.github.io/_pages/about.md

   - /about.html
 ---

-**Assistant Professor, Department of Mechanical and Mechatronic Engineering and Advanced Manufacturing, California State University, Chico**
+**Assistant Professor, Department of Mechanical and Mechatronic Engineering and Advanced Manufacturing**

 ---